LFPT5: A Unified Framework for Lifelong Few-shot Language Learning Based on Prompt Tuning of T5: Experiments

-\paragraph{Summarization} For summarization, we find that the generated pseudo summaries (that follow the generated pseudo source documents) are often ambiguous.
+For summarization, we find that the generated pseudo summaries (that follow the generated pseudo source documents) are often ambiguous.
 This could be because summarization has a large search space and is often an underconstrained task for the model as showed by \cite{kryscinski-etal-2019-neural}.
 As the leading three sentences (\aka\ Lead-3) already construct a strong baseline for summarization (especially for news articles), we use the leading three sentences of the generated document as its summary to form the pseudo data.
 From the results in \Cref{sum-single-res}, we can see that PT-based methods achieve similar performance to FT-based methods.
 This is different from NER and text classification, showing that the difficulty of transferring knowledge across different domains in summarization might be between that of NER and classification.
 Here also LFPT5 outperforms previous lifelong learning methods by a large margin.

 \textbf{Summary} LFPT5 achieves much better performance than previous lifelong learning methods on three different types of tasks, which verifies its effectiveness and strong generalization ability.